rui-yan/SSL-FL/docs/README.md

 Scripts are in beit/script and mae/script.
 More details about model training will be added.

-## Funding
-This work was funded by National Institutes of Health (NIH) under grants R01CA256890, R01CA227713, and U01CA242879.

 ## Reference
 If you find our work helpful in your research or if you use the code or datasets, please consider citing our paper.